 Factors Considered By Prosecutors on Hit and Run Cases

-The key is that the prosecutors, when people get involve in an accident and leave, suspect a lot of different things.
-First, they’re going to suspect that you might be driving under the influence and that’s why you left your car.
+The key is that the prosecutors, when people get involved in an accident and leave suspect many different things.
+First, they're going to imagine that you might be driving under the influence, and that's why you left your car.

-That’s why you drove away.
-Maybe you didn’t have a driver’s license, maybe you didn’t have insurance.
-Whatever the case may be, they’re looking at a reason why somebody would leave the scene of the accident.
+That's why you drove away.
+Maybe you didn't have a driver's license; perhaps you didn't have insurance.
+Whatever the case may be, they're looking at a reason why somebody would leave the scene of the accident.

-In hit and run cases, the way they get you is, you get in an accident, either property damage or you injure somebody and you fail to identify yourself — you leave the scene before giving your name, your phone number and insurance information.
+The way they get you in hit and run cases is that you get in an accident, either property damage or injure somebody.
+You fail to identify yourself — you leave the scene before giving your name, phone number, and insurance information.

-As long as you give your insurance information, even if you hit a car that unoccupied if you put your insurance information there, you put your name and phone number, you’re good.
+As long as you give your insurance information, even if you hit an unoccupied car, you're good if you put your insurance information there and your name and phone number.

 Second, the police or dispatcher can advise you on what you need to do.
 Once you follow their instructions, once you've documented that you've called, you identified yourself, your good.